Daniel-Kav/dan_kavatha/README.md

-# dan_kavatha
+# portfolio

-my personal portfolio built in HTML ,CSS  and Javascript
+Here is My portfolio

+Tech stack used -
+1) HTML
+2) JavaScript
+3) Css

+here all about my details and work.